legends-ai/totsuki/README.md

 ## Optimization?

 The largest optimization would be to somehow send the version separately with the Kafka message, preventing a full deep parse of our very intricate Match message.

+Additionally, the upload implementation currently uses the tempfile system to interface with the S3 TransferManager.
+An issue has been opened to request the ability to pass in  byte arrays to the TransferManager which would prevent the need for interfacing with the file system: https://github.com/aws/aws-sdk-java/issues/964